 27. In Order Nos.
-561/561-A, we considered the change in net plant to be a surrogate for the changes in capital costs of the pipelines.
+581/561-A, we considered the change in net plant to be a surrogate for the changes in capital costs of the pipelines.
 This methodology was upheld by the court in its review of those orders.
-In our original analysis leading up to the December 2000 order, we determined to use actual data reflecting capital costs rather than a proxy for such costs.
+In our original analysis leading up to the December 2000 Order, we determined to use actual data reflecting capital costs rather than a proxy for such costs.
 The data available to us indicated that the capital cost elements of depreciation and amortization increased in the five-year period under review.
-As stated in the December 2000 order, the majority of capital costs are reflected in depreciation and amortization.
-We reasoned that the other two elements of capital cost - return on investment and income taxes - would have only a minor effect on the changes in pipelines' costs and therefore did not analyze those two elements.
+As stated in the December 2000 Order, the majority of capital costs are reflected in depreciation and amortization.
+We reasoned that the other two elements of capital costs and therefore did not analyze those two elements.